frederick623/fastorderbook/README.md

 This implementation of an OrderBook is designed for high-performance trading applications, specifically focusing on memory locality, zero-heap allocation during order matching, and cache efficiency.

-Here is a breakdown of the technical implementation you can include in your README.md.

-Technical Overview: High-Performance Order Book
 ## Memory Management: The Flat Pool

 Unlike traditional order books that use std::list or raw pointers (which cause memory fragmentation and cache misses), this implementation uses a Flat Memory Pool.